SoSly/EcoTale/docs/mobs/bats/Flow Field Specification.md

 On deserialization failure, treat as missing solution and regenerate.

-> **Implementation note:** The current implementation stores BlockPos as three separate integers.
-Update to use packed longs for efficiency.

 ### Navigation Hub

 Each cell in a flow field needs a specific position that bats can navigate through—not just "somewhere in this cell" but a concrete waypoint.